Function

 To log any information, or report an error, the following functions are available:

 The Catch node can also be used to handle errors.
-To invoke a Catch node, pass msg
+To invoke a Catch node, pass `msg` as a second argument to `node.error`:

 **Accessing Node Information**